kata198/rextract/README.md

 		 and must only contain letters a-z (any case), numbers 0-9, or underscore.
 		Name a group like: (?P<name>.*)

-		If the regex does not start with "^" (starts-with operator) or ".*", a ".*" is implicitly prepended to the regex.
-This ensures that if your pattern defines a match in the middle of a line, it will still match as expected.
+		The regular expression will match at any point within the line, unless '^' (start of line) or '$' (end of line) are present, in which case it will have to match with those restrictions.

+		Thus, there is no need to prefix with '.*' to be able to match somewhere in the center.

 	Output Format
 	=============